-- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Approved for 2.0 clock hours for OASAS.
+- Approved for 2.0 contact hours for Licensed Social Workers (LMSW/LCSW) & Licensed Mental Health Counselors. - Not approved for OASAS

 III.
 Food Programs

 A. Checking Out the SNAP Program

 Find out who qualifies for SNAP benefits, and learn the budgeting procedures for the elderly, the disabled, as well as for working families with childcare costs.
 Learn which households are eligible for expedited processing, how to use our free Benefits Plus SNAP Calculator to determine whether a household is receiving the right amount of SNAP benefits, and steps to take to correct the budget when incorrectly calculated.
 Find out how to apply for SNAP benefits through the mail, fax or online.